johngray1965/PdfiumAndroidKt/README.md

 ## What this project does

 We provide Android bindings for Pdfium.
-Pdfium is library that Google produces.
+Pdfium is a library that Google produces.

 We don't do user interfaces.
 We are open to helping integrate this with your UI on contract basis.

 We are open to Pull Requests (PRs), but only if they keep the to scope of providing Android binding for Pdfium.
-And we don't accept PRs to customize the Pdfium libraries.
+And we don't accept PRs that customize the Pdfium libraries.